nubenetes/awesome-kubernetes/docs/kubernetes-troubleshooting.md

 - [zendesk.engineering: Debugging containerd](https://zendesk.engineering/debugging-containerd-a20f28a2a8bf)
 - [==heka-ai.medium.com: Introduction to Debugging: locally and live on Kubernetes with VSCode== 🌟](https://heka-ai.medium.com/introduction-to-debugging-locally-and-live-on-kubernetes-8c8ecd3acbaa) In this article, you'll learn how to debug your code in real-time on a Pod running on Kubernetes using VS Code
 - [iximiuz.com: Kubernetes Ephemeral Containers and kubectl debug Command 🌟](https://iximiuz.com/en/posts/kubernetes-ephemeral-containers/) Learn how to use Ephemeral Containers to debug Kubernetes workloads with and without the kubectl debug command
+- [eminaktas.medium.com: Debug Containerd in Production](https://eminaktas.medium.com/debug-containerd-in-production-fe93ef4e3ce2) In this article, you will learn how you can debug containerd with VSCode in a remote production environment.

 ## Troubleshooting Tools

+- [github.com/replicatedhq/troubleshoot](https://github.com/replicatedhq/troubleshoot) Troubleshoot is a framework for collecting and analyzing diagnostic information about a Kubernetes cluster.
+The framework is customizable and allows third-party application developers to create troubleshoot specs that can be run by cluster operators.

 ### Komodor